 How to apply

-To submit an application for admission to one of our graduate programs, please read the information below and then go to the following website, where all necessary documents can be uploaded and submitted online:
+To submit an application for admission to one of our graduate programs, please read the information below and then click apply to start your online application.

 - Statement of purpose (in English) indicating your background, areas of academic interest and/or teaching experience, and why you are applying for that particular language program.

-- Writing sample written in the target language of the program for which you are applying (see below further requirements for appropriate graduate program)
+- Writing sample written in the target language of the program for which you are applying (EALC applicants are required to submit a writing sample in English).
+Click also on the appropriate icon above to check program-specific requirements for the writing sample.

 - Three (3) letters of recommendation.
 You should request these letters from persons in a position to comment on the quality of your academic work, academic record, to evaluate your potential for doing successful graduate work, and if you are applying for a teaching assistantship, address your qualifications to hold such a position.